Pharmacy

 Quantity Limits

 Some drugs have limits on how much can be given to a member at one time.
-Quantity limits may be based on several factors such as drug makers’ recommended dosing, patient safety, or the Food & Drug Administration (FDA) recommendations.
+Quantity limits may be based on several factors such as drug manufacturers’ recommended dosing, patient safety, the Indiana Medicaid Drug Utilization Review (DUR) Board approved limits, or the Food & Drug Administration (FDA) recommendations.

 Step Therapy

 Sometimes, CareSource will require a member to first try one (usually less-expensive) drug before the plan will pay for coverage of another (usually more expensive) drug for that same medical condition.
 This is called step therapy.
-Certain drugs may only be covered if step therapy is met.
+Certain drugs may be covered only after step therapy is met.
+Please refer to the Drug Formulary page for more information.

 Home Infusion Therapy

-CareSource requires prior authorizations for home infusion therapy services for participating providers.
+CareSource requires PA for home infusion therapy services for participating providers.

-If you are not a participating preferred provider, you must also submit a prior authorization request before rendering home infusion therapy services.
-Prior authorization is required if a specialty drug is administered by a home infusion facility.
-Check the Authorization Requirements for Medications on the Medical Benefit to determine if a prior authorization is required.
+If you are not a participating preferred provider, you must also submit a PA request before rendering home infusion therapy services.

 Maximum Allowable Cost (MAC)